appcelerator-modules/ti.xaml.listview/README.md

 ## More complex layouts - bindId

-When you need to know which child component generates the event, use `Command="{Binding ExecuteCommand}"` property in XAML template that generates `bindId` from `CommandParameter` property.
-For instance typical `DataTemplate` that integrates which child `Button` view would look like below.
+If you need to know which child component generates the event, you can use `x:Name` property in XAML template to generate `bindId` for `itemclick` event.
+For more advanced view that supports `Command` property such as `Button`, use `Command="{Binding ExecuteCommand}"` property in XAML template that generates `bindId` from `CommandParameter` property.
+For instance typical `DataTemplate` that integrates which child `Button` and `TextBlock` view would look like below.

 ```xml
 <DataTemplate x:Key="defaultItemTemplate">